About the Walpole Bay Hotel

 From the moment you enter The Walpole Bay Hotel you step back in time to the ambience of a bygone era.
 Whether your visit be on business or for pleasure you will appreciate the level of comfort and service the Walpole provides, with our spacious lounges, flower decked veranda, Edwardian restaurant, snooker room and our 1920’s Ballroom with its original sprung maple dance floor.
 The Walpole has a full licence and two bars in which to entertain you.
 The Walpole’s wonderful 1927 Otis Trellis gated lifts serves all five floors and is the centre piece of our Museum.
 The Living Museum will eventually engulf the entire Hotel and it is most interesting browsing through our memorabilia and documentation or absorbing our educational displays on the Isle of Thanet with its 26 miles of sandy beaches, geological features and archaeological remains.

-The Bishop Family story is a lovely one, that is why we are writing a book whilst renovating ‘The Walpole’ but suffice to say here we welcome you to our Home, our Hotel and our Museum, the realisation of a 35 year ambition!
+The Bishop Family story is a lovely one, that is why we are writing a book whilst renovating ‘The Walpole’ but suffice to say here we welcome you to our Home, our Hotel and our Museum, the realisation of a 35-year ambition!
 We hope you enjoy your visit.
-Ambience of bygone era Comfort and service; friendly helpful staff; home away from home.
+The ambience of bygone era Comfort and service; friendly helpful staff; home away from home.

 As you can imagine the Walpole is an ideal film location and we have been used as a back drop for such diverse happenings as The Republican video for “Try Everything” so have been featured on Top of the Pops and MTV.
 BBC 2s’ “One Foot in the Past” did a piece on us even though they did not mention our Museum and so missed the plot completely!
 Although Julia Carling filming “Bon Voyage” for Meridian TV gave everyone a super cameo visit to the museum on the programme.
 We have been a Scottish tenement building in a film by Matt Coleshaw, a Gentlemen’s Club on the latest Aston Martin trade advertisement, the “Dastardly Deed” Hotel location in “Mack & Mabel” for the Marlowe Theatre, the secret venue for “Star of the Night” with Jane MacDonald, Sky TV used us for interviews with Steve Cram and Paula Radcliffe and our wonderful 1930s veranda has featured on so many modelling assignments, films and advertisements that we have lost count.